A tomato-hating politician from Rockland set off the Maine clam chowder war of 1939 when he drafted a bill to criminalize clam chowder with tomato.

 For Jacques Pepin's New England Clam Chowder recipe, click here.

 "ManhattanClamChowder" by stu_spivack - Flickr.
 Licensed under CC BY-SA 2.0 via Wikimedia Commons.
-This story was updated from the 2015 version.
+This story about the clam chowder war was updated in 2018 version.